Download a copy of our fact sheet here: 2019_07_25 Rec Bay Fact Sheet PDF

 See the full design presentation here: 2019-07 Rec Bay Presentation

-The Recreation Bay Restoration Project will begin in the fall of 2019.
-KEPO will be communicating with the community on a regular basis, and a staff member will be on-site throughout this process to limit the disruption as much as possible.
-Implementation activities will begin in fall 2019 and continue throughout the spring, summer, and fall of 2020.
+The Recreation Bay Restoration Project is projected to begin in 2020.
+KEPO will be communicating with the community on a regular basis, and a staff member will be on-site throughout this process to limit disruption as much as possible.

 Your feedback and ideas for the Recreation Bay are always welcome.
 Please contact KEPO at (450) 635-0600.